alexisakers/alternate-icons/README.md

 }
 ~~~

-Where `iconName` is the name of an icon set in your alternate icons asset catalog.
+Where `iconName` is the name of an icon set in your alternate icons asset catalog or `nil` if you want to return to the default icon.

 > &#128218; Read the documentation on [developer.apple.com](https://developer.apple.com/documentation/uikit/uiapplication/2806818-setalternateiconname)